 VoIP Phones Vulnerabilities

 As VoIP becomes more popular around the world, fraud and security issues continue to rise.
 VoIP phone systems, though easy to use, have their share of vulnerabilities.

 If you’re aware of the security landscape in which VoIP operates, you won’t make the mistake of thinking that VoIP phones don’t need security.

 Vishing (VoIP Phishing)

 Often, the callers will prey on two key factors to gain the information they need: a person’s fear and financial stability.
-Due to people trusting the caller ID and believing the phone service to be genuine, spoofed phone numbers can be used to trick the fraud victim.
+You can easily trick a fraud victim because they tend to trust caller ID and the phone service.

 Understanding Hosted and Whitelist VoIP Phone Scams

 Scammers use a variety of techniques that make calls at your expense or acquire your sensitive information without your knowledge.
 Two common Vishing scams are:

 Hosted – Hackers will attempt to break into a network of a hosted service provider, taking advantage of low security or the use of default passwords.
 The key to preventing this attack is changing passwords every 30 days and reviewing security processes and protocols.